cryogenic-dreams/StarCraft-GPBot/MightBeUseful/README.txt

 This script kind of generates GPNodes
 In Java
 With the csv as parameters
-Feel free to use this and remmember... vb sucks dicks powershell ftw
+Feel free to use this and remember... vb sucks dicks powershell ftw